 Mathematics is a core subject which means it is compulsory to study it throughout years 7 to 11.
 Most employers and post 16 courses will expect you to have some kind of qualification in Maths.
 The aim is to provide a course which is relevant to everyday needs, further study in mathematics and other related subjects, and future employment.
-This course meets the new curriculum requirements and will be the first to be graded from 1 to 9.
+This course is graded from 1 to 9.

 Students will develop knowledge, skills and understanding of mathematical methods and concepts, including: number, ratio and proportion, algebra, geometry, measures, statistics and probability.
 Students will use their knowledge and understanding to make connections between mathematical concepts and apply them to real-life situations.